namith-jain/oops_cpp/README.md

   ### Future Work

   This project is mainly focused on Object Oriented Programming but this can be made into real world use case by adding a database.
-For this we can use relational database           management system to store the data in a structured and organized way.
+For this using relational database               management system to store the data in a structured and organized way is an efficent approach.
 For reference Entity Relationship Diagram (ER) is posted below.
 SQL is used to       perform DDL, DML.
-  After populating or adding data to the database this can be further used to fetch specific data from database and can be used for analysis.
+After populating or adding data to the database this can be further used to fetch specific data from database and can be used for analysis, eg: Analyzing which   type of car is most oftenly used by the customers, will help the company to add more cars of specific type to generate more profits.

   **Thank You.**